 The JBL E55BT only passively isolate against ambient noise.
 They create a decent seal around your ears that blocks some high-frequency noise from seeping into your audio.
 However, in most cases, they won't isolate enough for loud, noisy environments like those involved in commuting and traveling.
 You can mask some of the noise if you play your music at higher volumes but the headphones will leak a little and may distract those around you.

 The JBL E55BT have sub-par isolation.
-These headphones don't have active noise canceling and isolate only using their ear cups (see our recommendations for the best over-ear noise cancelling headphones).
+These headphones don't have active noise canceling and isolate only using their ear cups.
 In the bass range, occupied by the rumble of airplane and bus engines, they achieve no isolation.
 In the mid-range, important for blocking speech, they achieve only 7dB of reduction which is sub-par.
 In the treble range, occupied by sharp S and T sounds, they isolate by more than 28dB, which is above-average.
 The JBL E65BTNC do better for noise isolation since they have an ANC feature so if you're often in noisy conditions they may be a better fit for your use case.

 The leakage performance is below-average.
 The significant portion of leakage sits between 500Hz and 4KHz, which is a relatively broad range and concentrated in the mid-range.
 The overall level of leakage is not very loud though.
 Therefore, their leakage will sound fuller than that of in-ears and earbuds, but not as full as an open-over ear's leakage.